botanicus/data.blog/posts/2020-01-19-january-2020-update/post.md

 ## Starting second career

-Since July of last year, I've been noticing that I can _see beyond_ and do things in the spiritual realm that not everyone was gifted with.
+XSince July of last year, I've been noticing that I can _see beyond_ and do things in the spiritual realm that not everyone was gifted with.

 I've been getting _visions_ that came true, was able to _know_ if something was happening to people close to me, performed _deep healing_ and was being able to _help people_ as a result of my insight into their lives.